duganc/solfeger/README.md

 		 - [ ] Left function lowers note
 	 - [ ] v2 - Overlay scale on piano keys
 	 - [ ] Nice-to-haves
+	 	 - [ ] Logo
-		 - [ ] Hold note and key display for some minimum time to keep it from being too fast to  - see
+		 - [ ] Hold note and key display for some minimum time to keep it from being too fast to see

 - [ ] Design
 	- [ ] HTML only